How to Ollie on a longboard

 We want to remind everyone to know that some of best professional skaters and boarders in the world today, Tony Hawk, for instance, were once just as inexperienced and lost as you are now.
 Their journey to the hall of fame once started with one single step on to the deck of their longboards.
 What distinguishes them from others is motivations and perseverance.
 If you are a pansy snowflake, then we recommend sticking to just cruising the board instead of learning to Ollie.
 Because, boy, are you going to trip and fall!
 The secret here is getting up and rising from a fall with a lesson each time.
 So yeah, be prepared for balance and stumbling over many times, be prepared to fall face first, and be prepared for some scratches and bruises here and there.
 It is all a part of the process.
 But just acknowledging the pain and practicing perseverance isn’t enough.
 You have to stay motivated to do a better job after every failed attempt.
 Observe, concentrate and execute.
 Remember: Victory and defeat is something you decide in your mind prior to even starting a game.
 Hold tight.

 Step 2: Understand the anatomy of the longboard

 The trucks are everything under the deck.
-You have 2 truck under your board, and this construction consists everything from axles, bolts and screws, king pin, and of course, the wheels.
+You have 2 truck under your board, and this construction consists everything from axles, bolts and screws, kingpin, and of course, the wheels.
 Trucks are of 2 kinds: drop down and drop through.
-A drop down truck system will have it bolted and screwed under the deck, while the drop through truck system will go through the board via cutouts.
-For Ollie, we recommend getting a drop through deck since they offers less height and more stability over a drop down system.
+A drop-down truck system will have it bolted and screwed under the deck, while the drop through the truck system will go through the board via cutouts.
+For Ollie, we recommend getting a drop through deck since they offer less height and more stability over a drop down system.

 Step 3: Step up on the board!